-Shareholders are being asked to approve a final ordinary dividend of 1.7 pence per ordinary share in respect of the financial year ended 31 December 2016.
+Shareholders are being asked to approve a final ordinary dividend of 2.05 pence per ordinary share in respect of the financial year ended 31 December 2017.

-An interim ordinary dividend for 2016 of 0.85 pence per ordinary share was paid on 28 September 2016, making a total ordinary dividend of 2.55 pence per ordinary share in respect of the financial year ended 31 December 2016 excluding the special dividend referred to in Resolution 16.
-If the recommended final ordinary dividend is approved, it will be paid on 16 May 2017 to all ordinary shareholders whose names appear in the register of members at the close of business on 7 April 2017.
+An interim ordinary dividend for 2017 of 1.00 pence per ordinary share was paid on 27 September 2017, making a total ordinary dividend of 3.05 pence per ordinary share in respect of the financial year ended 31 December 2017.
+If the recommended final ordinary dividend is approved, it will be paid on 29 May 2018 to all ordinary shareholders whose names appear in the register of members at the close of business on 20 April 2018.

-The Company will continue to offer a share alternative to a cashdividend through its Dividend Reinvestment Plan ('DRIP').
-Shareholders who wish to join or cancel their participation in the DRIP before payment of the recommended final ordinary dividend must provide their instruction to Equiniti for receipt no later than 5.00 pm on 25 April 2017.
-Shareholders can find further information about the DRIP on the Company's website at the following address: www.lloydsbankinggroup.com/investors
+The Company will continue to offer a share alternative to a cash dividend through its Dividend Reinvestment Plan ('DRIP').
+Shareholders who wish to join or cancel their participation in the DRIP before payment of the recommended final ordinary dividend must provide their instruction to Equiniti for receipt no later than 5.00 pm on 4 May 2018.
+Shareholders can find further information about the DRIP on the Company's website at the following address: www.lloydsbankinggroup.com/investors/shareholder-info/dividends

-Subject to shareholder approval of the recommended final dividend, an entitlement notice in respect of the dividend paid and used to purchase shares under the DRIP will be dispatched by Equiniti to shareholders participating in the DRIP by 19 May 2017.
+Subject to shareholder approval of the recommended final dividend, an entitlement notice in respect of the dividend paid and used to purchase shares under the DRIP will be dispatched by Equiniti to shareholders participating in the DRIP by 1 June 2018.